jaccomoc/jactl/docs/pages/language-guide.md

 |                  |              `{}`              | Function/method invocation (closure passing syntax) |
 |                  |             `new`              | New instance operator                               |

-When evaluating expressions in Jacsal operators with higher precedence are evaluated before operators with lower preedence.
+When evaluating expressions in Jactl operators with higher precedence are evaluated before operators with lower preedence.
 For example in the following expression the multiplicaton is evaluated before the addition or subtraction because it has higher precedence than addition or substraction: